Use Prevalence

 Past Year Meth Use

 From 2015-2018, young adults aged 18 to 25 years had highest prevalence of past year methamphetamine use of all age groups.
-Past year methamphetamine use among young adults aged 26 or older increased since 2016, and became the age group with the highest prevalence of past year methamphetamine use by 2020 (Figure 2).
+Past year methamphetamine use among young adults aged 26 or older increased since 2016, and became the age group with the highest prevalence of past year methamphetamine use by 2020.
+In 2023, past year methamphetamine use among adults aged 26+ was 1.1%, and was lower among young adults aged 18-25 at 0.3% and among youth aged 12-17 at 0.2% (Figure 1).

 Ever Use of Meth Among Youth